victorcastro/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-sinch-client.md

 > ⚠
 >
-> When deploying your application to production, do __not__ embed the _Appliation Secret_ in the application.
+> When deploying your application to production, do __not__ embed the _Application Secret_ in the application.
 The example above is only meant to show how to provide a signed JWT to the `SINClient`.

 ### Lifecycle Management of a _SINClient_-instance